stolostron/rhacm-docs/cert_manager/refresh_certs.md

 ## Before you begin:

-Verify that your Red Hat Advanced Cluster Management for Kubernetes cluster is running.
+Verify that your Red Hat Advanced Cluster Management for Kubernetes cluster is running. <!--not sure if it was removed before but is there a command to display-->

 **Note:** When you run the command to refresh a certificate, the related management services might be unavailable for a short duration of time.
 The command has no impact on the applications in your cluster.